 The best thing about Citrusafe products, and which is worth mentioning, is that they use citrus-based d-limonene, which happens to be an organic and environmentally friendly solvent.
 In other words, the product is safe and yet every bit as powerful as it should be to remove grease and stains.

 Being devoid of any phosphates means that you don’t have to worry about the grill gates being contaminated with harmful chemicals.
 What’s more, is the fact that both sprays are non-flammable and so there is no risk of them combusting, but that’s no excuse to smoke while you clean the grill!
 Citrusafe claims that the sprays don’t cause corrosion on the grill, and all products in the kit are biodegradable.

 We love the subtle lemon scent left behind on the grill after it has been used.
-Speaking of which, the cleaner can be used on both a charcoal and gas grill.
+Speaking of which, the cleaner can be used on both a gas and charcoal grill.
 It also doubles as a professional oven grill cleaner, and be used to clean microwaves.

 Unlike some of the many other grill cleaners we’ve tested and which didn’t make it to the list, there is no need to wear any protective gear.
 All you need to do is spray a small quantity of the formulation on the grates, allow it to sit for around 15 minutes (optimal), and then use the provided scrubber to remove all the stubborn grease.
 Later wipe it all off using a clean rag.

 It is important to clarify if you’ve got a thick layer of grime and grease covering the grill, this kit isn’t going to work.
 The Citrusafe kit isn’t meant for heavy-duty cleaning but it is non-toxic and can be used on any BBQ grill.